agarthetiger/docusaurus/src/pages/docusaurus-first-impressions.md

 Where is the navigation for the "site"?
 Seems odd that by default there is no nav shown on the homepage.
 Maybe I need to create some folders first...

+## GitHub Pages

+Errors on the page suggest I've not got the baseUrl configured correctly.
+I definitely hadn't to start with, but it should be right now but still seeing css fail to load.